-

 In the case of bribery and acceptance of bribes of private individuals, the bribed person must be an employee, partner, agent, or any other auxiliary of a third party in the private sector (article 322octies and 322novies SCC).

-Healthcare professionals working in public hospitals and therefore performing a public duty, can be qualified as a Swiss public official be punishable as such.
-Not only bribery and the acceptance of bribes is punishable, but also the acceptance and granting of advantages (article 322quinquies and 322sexies SCC).
+Healthcare professionals working in public hospitals and therefore performing a public duty, can be qualified as a Swiss public official and be punishable as such.
+Not only bribery and the acceptance of bribes are punishable, but also the acceptance and granting of advantages (article 322quinquies and 322sexies SCC).

 Furthermore, a person who violates the regulations of article 55 TPA (offering or granting an undue advantage to a healthcare professional who prescribes, dispenses uses or purchases for this purpose prescription medicinal products and healthcare organizations who employ such healthcare professionals) can be punished to a custodial sentence not exceeding three years or to a monetary penalty (article 86 paragraph 1 letter h TPA).

-Last but not least, the Cartel Act prohibits companies from exchanging information with each other that could distort competition on the market.
+Last but not least, the Federal Act on Cartels and other Restraints of Competition of the 6th of October 1995 (Cartel Act; CartA) prohibits companies from exchanging information with each other that could distort competition on the market.

 -